 Ever wonder what it means to be productive, or how you measure it?
-Confused about the difference between effectiveness and efficiency?
+Confused about the difference between productivity, effectiveness, and efficiency?
 Wondering what you can do to feel like you’ve accomplished all three at the end of the day?

 We’ve got a breakdown for you of what they mean, how they work together, and how you can achieve them with tried and true methods.

 Productivity is generally regarded as a measure of outputs divided by inputs.
 All of the activities that you get done in a day may be considered your output and the time you put into them are your inputs.